abbbi/virtnbdbackup/README.md

 See [packages](https://github.com/abbbi/virtnbdbackup/pkgs/container/virtnbdbackup).

-# Backup Format

-Currently, there are two output formats implemented:

- * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of metadata about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
-This is the default.
-The resulting backup image is thin provisioned.
- * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it won't work with incremental backups.

-# Backup Operation
+# Backup modes and concept

 Following backup modes can be used:

+* `auto`: If the target folder is empty, attempt to execute full backup, otherwise switch to backup mode incremental: allows rotation of backup into monthly folders.

+* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existent checkpoints from prior backups matching this name will be removed: a new backup chain is created.
+  The Virtual machine must be online and running for this backup mode to work.

 * `copy`: Full, thin provisioned backup of the virtual machine disks, no checkpoint is created for further incremental backups, existing checkpoints will be left untouched.
 This is the default mode and works with qcow images not supporting persistent bitmaps.

-* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existent checkpoints from prior backups matching this name will be removed: a new backup chain is created.
-  The Virtual machine must be online and running for this backup mode to work.

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
 A checkpoint for each incremental backup is created and saved.

 * `diff`: Perform differential backup: saves the current delta to the last incremental or full backup.

-* `auto`: If the target folder is empty, attempt to execute full backup, otherwise switch to backup mode incremental: allows rotation of backup into monthly folders.

 All required information for restore is stored to the same directory, including the latest virtual machine configuration, checkpoint information,